nectar-cookbooks/daris/README.md

 The "daris::users" recipe will create initial DaRIS users based on the contents of the "daris_users" data bag.
 To make use of this facility, you need to do the following:

-1. For each user, add a JSON descriptor file to the "data-bags/daris_users" directory.
+Step 1:  For each user, add a JSON descriptor file to the "data-bags/daris_users" directory.
 A typical file would look like this:
 ```
         file:  humphrey.json
         ----------------